o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-free-function-nodes.md

 To do this, you need to modify Gem [System Component](/docs/user-guide/programming/components/system-components/).
 In our example, it is named `MyGemSystemComponent.cpp` by default.

-1. Include auto-generated registry header file, and invoke `REGISTER_SCRIPTCANVAS_AUTOGEN` with sanitized Gem target name.
+1. Include auto-generated registry header file, and invoke `REGISTER_SCRIPTCANVAS_AUTOGEN_FUNCTION` with sanitized Gem target name.
     {{< note >}}
     Auto-generated registry header file should be the same name declared under `AUTOGEN_RULES` in your Gem's `CMakeLists.txt`.
 In our example, it is `AutoGenFunctionRegistry.generated.h`.
     {{< /note >}}